 Dutch and German Journalists who regularly contribute as freelance journalists or writers to German or Dutch media can apply.
 Applicants are required to send the following documents to the address below: Curriculum Vitae, a passport photograph, a short description of their journalistic plans in the host country, three samples of work (not more), TV and radio journalists must type up their reports since no audio or video tapes can be considered, as well as a journalistic reference from their senior editor or chief of staff.
 The reference should support the case of the applicant and at the same time ensure that the applicant is available for the duration of the programme.

-The application must be handed in before September 30th, 2019.
+The application must be handed in before June 18, 2021.
 The Dutch and German selection panels consist of experienced senior journalists.
-The selection committee will inform applicants by mid November 2019.
+The selection committee will inform applicants by the end of July 2021.

 Application address for German applicants/ pdf-document: